Medicare Supplement Plan K is one of 10 different Medigap plans and one of the two Medigap plans that has a yearly out-of-pocket limit.

 - blood (first 3 pints): 50%

 - skilled nursing facility care coinsurance: 50%

-- Part B coinsurance or copayment: 50%
+- Part B coinsurance or copayments: 50%

 - Part B deductible: not covered

-- Part B excess charge: not covered
+- Part B excess charges: not covered

 - foreign travel exchange: not covered

 - out-of-pocket limit: $6,220 in 2021